 - 1. A skier receiving a Did Not Start (DNS) for an event will not be credited for event attendance for FFSP purposes. - A skier receiving a Disqualified (DSQ) for an event will not be credited for event attendance for FFSP purposes. - A skier receiving a Did Not Finish (DNF) for an event will be credited for event attendance for FFSP purposes and will receive a zero for the event. - 4.
 In national mogul events, each skier will take a minimum of one run.
 Up to a two-run format will be scored to the FFSP, the higher of the two runs, or the only run for those eliminated from a second run in elimination format events, will be used for FFSPs.
 Awards are done as specified in FIS, national or divisional rules.
-FFSP's are based on the highest score of the event regardless of nationality.
-Thus, if the score in the qualifications is 26.5 and the finals is 26.25 then we will use the score from the qualifications. - 5.
-In FIS mogul events, and the Junior Nationals, FFSP's are calculated using the final scored or as follows:
+FFSP's are based on the calculations as outlined above.
+Thus, if the score in run 1 is 26.5 and run 2 is 26.25 then we will use the score from run 1.

+5. In Major National Mogul Events FFSP's are calculated using the overall final scored or as follows: